serokell/nix-store-timing-attack/README.md

 * making string comparison in `local-store.cc#L829` constant-time
-* keeping track of how long does `queryPathFromHashPart` take and making it always return at least after that amount of time
+* keeping track of how long does `queryPathFromHashPart` take and making it always return at least after that amount of time (this can be done in Hydra and nix-serve)
 * alternatively, making it clear that binary caches have this property

 ### Disclosure